joodie/pretzel/README.md

     ((every-p?
       str/natural?
-      (partial str/length 2 3))
+      (str/length 2 3))
      "123")

 ## API

 ### strings

 Functions in `pretzel.strings` all operate on strings.
 Functions with names ending in "?" should be real predicates - that is; they return strictly `true` or `false`.
-Predicates in this library take the "value to be tested" as the last argument.
-For functions in `pretzel.strings`, that means that the string argument is last.
+Predicates that require additional parameters are generated as curried functions.
+See `pretzel.string/length` for an example.

 Functions that are named `looks-like-*` are approximations and may yield false positives and false negatives.
 The strategy is to minimize